devanandb/jimnieters-online/content/case-studies/a-ceo-initiative-driving-alignment.md

     * I volunteered to facilitate Rapid Design Labs to define a solution that we could all align around.
 Others stepped back due to fear of visibility.

-    * We gathered requirements, brainstormed solutions and aligned teams around a common solution, teams which had been deeply divided up to this point.
+    * We gathered requirements, brainstormed solutions and aligned teams that had been deeply divided around a common solution.

     * Each representative was willing to sell the solution up their chain, so it looked like it was their idea.